Altinn/docs/content/altinn-studio/app-creation/logic/_index.md

 ---
 title: App logic
-description: How to add/edit and configure the three different types of app logic; Validation, Calculation and Dynamics.
+description: "How to add/edit and configure the three different types of app logic; Validation, Calculation and Dynamics."
 toc: true
 weight: 107
 ---